openpolitics/manifesto/economy.md

 ## Ownership
 When you buy something, it should be owned (not a license to use).
 A preventative measure to reduce risk of vendor lock-in and promote ability to fix and modify purchased products.

+## Licensing and Monopolies
+Rules must be implemented to streamline and minimize licensing, including occupational licensing, and reform the patent system, in a way which ensures that competition is maximized.
+Currently, corporations utilize licensing and special privileges to stifle competition and create oligopolies, which dramatically slows growth, lowers wages, and halts productivity gains.
+This must be urgently resolved. www.amazon.com/Captured-Economy-Powerful-Themselves-Inequality-ebook/dp/B075KJ1JFQ/

+## Anti-Corruption and Anti-Waste Measures
+A completely independent (arms-length from government) ministry must be created to audit the rest of government for waste, ineffectiveness, unnecessary red tape, and to tackle corruption.
+It should have the means to directly report to the public, and the use of specialized courts.
+All policy measures are ineffective if government institutions themselves are ineffective.